-For the 115th Congress, Rodney serves on the House Agriculture Committee, the House Transportation and Infrastructure Committee, and the Committee on House Administration.
-He serves as the Chairman of the House Agriculture Subcommittee on Biotechnology, Horticulture, and Research and is Vice Chair of the Committee on House Administration.
-Additionally, Rodney serves as Chair of the Franking Commission.
+For the 116th Congress, Rodney serves on the House Agriculture Committee, the House Transportation and Infrastructure Committee, and the Committee on House Administration.
+He serves as the Ranking Member of the House Transportation and Infrastructure Subcommittee on Highways and Transit and is Ranking Member of the Committee on House Administration.

 In September 2017, Rodney helped launch the Republican Main Street Caucus, a group of more than 70 members of Congress committed to conservative, pragmatic governing.
 The group is focused on promoting conservative principles and advancing legislation critical to economic growth and national security.
 Rodney was elected chair of the caucus in November 2017 and serves alongside co-chairs U.S. Reps.
-Pat Tiberi (R-Ohio), Jeff Denham (R-Calif.), and Fred Upton (R-Mich.).
+Mario Diaz-Balart (R-Fla.) and Fred Upton (R-Mich.).

 Rodney has established himself as an effective lawmaker who is able to work with his colleagues on both sides of the aisle to pass legislation.
 Serving on both the House Agriculture Committee and Transportation and Infrastructure Committee has allowed Rodney to be a leader on issues essential to commerce in Illinois.